jasminetle/SureStart/README.md

 <ins>**Day 4: February 11, 2021**</ins>

-I feel that cyber security is a general problem within our technological filled world, moreso, having the ability to use artificial intelligence to predict when an attack  may happen could be substantial.
-I found the data set below that contains data regarding cyber security events within a 58 day period.
+I feel that cyber security is a general problem within our technological filled world, more so, having the ability to use artificial intelligence to predict when an attack may happen could be substantial.
+I found the data set below that contains data regarding cyber security malware.
 The deep learning algorithm I think would work best for a solution is a generative adversarial neural networks.
-As an unsupervised algorithm that can work to distinguish denuine samples from fake samples and generate patterns, I think it would be able to deceipher real malicious attacks and predict when an attack is likely to occur.
+As an unsupervised algorithm that can work to distinguish genuine samples from fake samples and generate patterns, I think it would be able to predict malicious attacks through the classification of different malware.
-Link to data set: https://csr.lanl.gov/data/cyber1/
+Link to data set: https://www.kaggle.com/c/malware-classification/data